davilahg/ma-populationdynamics/README.md

-# ma-populationdynamics
-Population dynamics modelling for the dominant pioneer species Mimosa acantholoba
+## Population dynamics modelling for the dominant pioneer species _Mimosa acantholoba_